StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 * **Action: Case**: These functions are manually triggered within the context of a specific case, allowing users to perform actions related to case management.
 To be executed, the function must be [manually run by users](run-a-function-case-alert.md).

 * **Action: Alert**: These functions are manually triggered within the context of an alert, enabling users to process and act on alerts within TheHive.
 To be executed, the function must be [manually run by users](run-a-function-case-alert.md).

-!!! note "Multiple types allowed"
-    A function can have one or multiple types.

 ## Function modes